-Although the emphasis and order of business plan components can of course differ from business to business.
-Nevertheless, a business plan template or business plan model for most businesses would almost certainly include at least some treatment of all of the following sections.
+The emphasis and order of business plan components can, of course, differ from business to business.
+Nevertheless, a business plan template or business plan model for most companies would almost certainly include at least some treatment of all of the following sections.

-Describe the business of the company or organization and provides a brief history and status summary of the business.
+Describe the business of the company or organization and provides a brief history and status summary of the firm.

-Describe what the business sells or delivers.
+Describe what the organization sells or delivers.
 Include the company's value proposition.
-Also include a strategy for continuing or evolving products/services so as to remain competitive and grow the business.
+Also, include a strategy for continuing or evolving products/services to remain competitive and grow the business.
 This section may also include product, manufacturing, distribution, and service plans.

 Describe the market the business addresses (or the population served).
 The description should include the following:

-4. Business Location and Manner of Doing Business.
+Step 4.
+Describe the Business Location and Manner of Doing Business.